Locations:

 Your child’s care team may use other treatments to delay major surgery for a short time until your baby can handle the procedure better.
 These include:

-• Catheterization: A balloon atrial septostomy uses a catheter (thin tube) to widen the natural opening between the atria (right and left upper chambers in the heart).
-This minimally invasive procedure allows blood to mix so it can collect oxygen and deliver it to the body.
+• Septostomy procedure: A balloon atrial septostomy uses a catheter (thin tube) to widen the natural opening between the atria (right and left upper chambers in the heart).
+This minimally invasive procedure allows blood to mix so it can collect oxygen and deliver it to your child’s body.

 Prevention

-There is no known way to prevent transposition of the great arteries.
-Good prenatal care matters.
-Be sure your immunizations are up to date, take a multivitamin as prescribed by your provider and attend prenatal appointments.
+There’s no known way to prevent transposition of the great arteries.
+But good prenatal care matters.
+Be sure your immunizations are up to date, take a multivitamin and keep prenatal appointments.

-If you have a history of heart defects in your family or a child with a congenital heart defect, talk to your provider.
-They may recommend genetic testing and counseling before you get pregnant.
+If you have a history of congenital heart conditions in your biological family, talk to your provider.
+They may recommend genetic testing and counseling before pregnancy.

 Outlook / Prognosis

-While surgery doesn’t cure d-transposition, most people with the condition can lead full, healthy lives.
-People with this heart defect need lifelong care.
+While surgery doesn’t cure d-transposition of the great arteries, most people with the condition can lead full, healthy lives.
+But people with this congenital condition need lifelong care.
 A cardiologist (heart specialist) monitors your progress to help you manage complications.

 Living With